vincentbollaert/fightclub-movie-posters/README.md

 ```

 ## Note
-- [nerdsupremacist's TMDB graphql wrapper](https://github.com/nerdsupremacist/tmdb) has an expired SSL certificate, so I created a Node.js proxy server [here](https://github.com/vincentbollaert/tmdb-graphql-quintero-proxy) which is hosted on render.com
-- It's hosted in US East on a free tier, and goes to sleep after inactivity.
+[nerdsupremacist's TMDB graphql wrapper](https://github.com/nerdsupremacist/tmdb) has an expired SSL certificate, so I created a Node.js proxy server [here](https://github.com/vincentbollaert/tmdb-graphql-quintero-proxy) which is hosted on render.com.
+It's hosted in US East on a free tier, and goes to sleep after inactivity.
 It takes up to 1 minute to wake up.
-- In hindsight it might have been simpler to just create a custom thin GraphQL wrapper instead
+In hindsight it would've been simpler to just create a custom thin GraphQL wrapper instead

 ## Key features